● MEET THE TEAM ●

 BACK TO BETTER

-The day that all UK pubs were closed by the government, Shonie and one of our regulars at the pub (famous at last, Hec) were having a conversation about how the rhetoric at that point centred around getting ‘back to normal’.
-Both Shonie and Hec were upset by this mentality, preferring the idea of returning to something better than normal – because why should we go back to the same, if some things weren’t working?
+The day that all UK pubs were closed by the government, Shonie had a conversation with a regular to the pub about how the media rhetoric at that point centred around getting ‘back to normal’.
+Both were upset by this mentality, preferring the idea of returning to something better than normal – because why should we go back to the same, if some things weren’t working?

-Hec coined the phrase “Back to Better” approximately thirty minutes before the BBC released the news that all British pubs were to close with immediate effect and since then, we’ve turned it into our living and working ethos at the Motto.
-We do not wish to return simply to ‘normal’ – we will return to a better normal.
+Hec coined the phrase “Back to Better” approximately thirty minutes before the BBC released the news that all British pubs were to close with immediate effect.
+Since then, we’ve turned it into our living and working ethos at the Motto.
+We do not wish to return simply to ‘normal’, or a 'new normal' – we will return to a better normal.

 ● BEFORE THE LOCKDOWN ●